-- Because the number of clinical affiliations in the Greater Cincinnati area is limited, all students should expect to complete at least one Terminal Clinical Internship out of this geographic area (65 minute commute). - 2) Extenuating circumstances impacting student travel, such as children or other family members under their direct care, should be brought in writing to the DCE, and will be considered, then decided by a faculty vote. - 3) In cases in which students must travel greater than eight hours for a Terminal Clinical Internship, they shall be permitted one travel day either before or after the internship.
+- 1. Because the number of clinical affiliations in the Greater Cincinnati area is limited, all students should expect to complete at least one Terminal Clinical Education Experience out of this geographic area (65 minute commute from campus or surrounding areas). - 2.
+Extenuating circumstances impacting student travel, such as children or other family members under their direct care, should be brought in writing to the DCE, and will be considered, then decided by a faculty vote. - 3.
+Students who must travel greater than eight hours for a Terminal Clinical Education Experience shall be permitted one travel day either before or after the clinical education experience.